 The carving was pretty straight forward with the scrolls tapering downward from the highest point in center. (short video of shaping below with a longer video at end of blog)

-A standard phrase I got to repeat for probably the last 5 months was "it's almost there."
+A standard phrase I got to repeat for the final 8 months was "it's almost there."
 I felt it was almost always done just needing that extra 5 more hours... that would lead to another 2 weeks etc…

 I believe these scrolls taper and flow beautifully … the centers are delicate but defined ...shy but powerful, soft, warm.. comforting...caring...illuminating...everlasting energy...simplicity... …. that is what bienvenido #5 is to me or it's " a bunch a waves" as most have seen it !!!